CianGrimnir/cs7ns1_project2/README.md

 Captcha Solving Using TensorFlow

 ## Overview
-We generated dataset and trained model for different length, ranging from 1 to 6.
-We have created 6 models for each length (1-6) and classified our dataset using this 6 models.
+We generated dataset and trained model for different captcha length, ranging from 1 to 6.
+We have created 6 models for each captcha length (1-6) and classified our dataset using this 6 models.

 ## Generate training and validating datasets